Why Safe Cycling Matters

 3. Record the names and addresses of all parties involved and witnesses.
 Record the car insurance information of any other party involved in the accident.

-4. See your family doctor and keep him/her informed of your injury.
+4. See your family doctor and keep them informed of your injury.

-5. Notify your car insurance company within 7 days of the accident, if you own a motor vehicle and intend to pursue a claim for accident benefits.
+5. Notify your car insurance company within seven days of the accident if you own a motor vehicle and intend to pursue a claim for accident benefits.

-6. If you do not have car insurance, notify the insurer of the car that struck you as soon as possible.
+6. If you do not have car insurance, notify the insurer of the car that struck you immediately.

-7. Record the names and contact information of all health care professionals who treat you as well as all family members who cared for you (including dates and time spent).
+7. Record the names and contact information of all healthcare professionals who treat you and all family members who cared for you (including dates and time spent).

 8. Keep receipts for all related expenses.